OblikStudio/kirby-entity-field/docs/README.md

+**DEPRECATED!** Since Kirby 4, there's the new built-in [object field](https://getkirby.com/docs/reference/panel/fields/object).
+It works in exactly the same way.
+You should use it instead.

 # Kirby Entity Field

 Kirby field that allows you to add other fields to it with the intention of scoping them.
 It works like a Structure with one entry but with much cleaner UI.